leomerits/Arizona_Election_Project/README.md

   - Congressional and legislative district (We are doing our analysis and ML by leg district so there was no benefit leaving these columns in)
   - Phone Number

-Thereafter we converted some dtypes from "Float64" to "Int" and removing all NaN or Null values.
-Additionally, we simplified the header name of "Partisan Score" to "Voter Score" so it would clear to our audience what this is and how we are using, which will be addressed shortly.
+Thereafter, we converted some dtypes from "Float64" to "Int" and removed all NaN or Null values.
+Additionally, we simplified the header name of "Partisan Score" to "Voter Score" so it would be clear to our audience what it stands for and how we are applying the scoring system.

 ![Initial DataFrame](https://github.com/leomerits/Arizona_Election_Project/blob/main/IMAGES/Initial_DataFrame.PNG)

-Given our objective of idenitying Swing Voters via machine learning and what features are most important and precitive in doing so, we had to identify and define Swing Voters.
-To that end, we used the "Voter Score" model of scoring Republican, Other(Independent) and Democrative voters between 0-100.
-Voters that are scored between 0-34 are highly likely to vote Republican with the lower the score the more likely they are to do so.
-On the other end, voters scoring between 66 and 100 are more likely to vote Democratic, again with the higher the score the increase in likelihood.
-And for voters that score between 35-65, they are likely to vote for both parties candidates, regardless of what party they are registered with.
-In this case, the closer they are to the score 50 the more liely they are a truly Independent or Swing Voter.
-To do our exploratory analysis, we created a list of conditions to assign each voter a new value based on the "Voter Score."
-Subsequently, we created a new "Swing Voter" column and assigned a "Low_Chance" and "High-Chance" value to each voter and moving forward drop the "Voter Score" column.

 ![Conditions_SwingVoter](https://github.com/leomerits/Arizona_Election_Project/blob/main/IMAGES/Conditions_Create_SwingVoter.PNG)